 Big and bulky.
 The plug isn’t angled.

-Practical for homes, yet protective enough for professional offices with a 3,940-joule energy rating.
+Practical for homes and offices.
+3,940-joule energy rating.
+Cord works for tight spaces.
 Has 6 regular plus 6 Block Space outlets, AC adapters, and a coaxial cable port.

 A good surge protector is an item many people overlook, yet a small investment can save you thousands of dollars.
 Modern electronics are sensitive, and power fluctuations can destroy vital circuits in a fraction of a second.

 So the question is, which surge protector?
 There are hundreds to choose from, and the technical aspects can be confusing.

 In theory, the electrical supply to your house should be nice and smooth.
 In practice, all kinds of things can upset it.

 Thunderstorms, for one.
 But while spectacular, storms are not the main culprit.
 Most of the time it's small imbalances at the power generating company or in your home that upset things.
 Ever notice your lights dim when the air conditioner kicks in?
 You can live with these little fluctuations every day.
 Most spikes or surges go largely unnoticed.

 But people now have more devices in their homes that are susceptible to those fluctuations.
 Modern TVs, audio components, computers, and game consoles – this is sensitive equipment.
 Even quite modest bursts of voltage can turn their internal circuitry into crispy fried junk.
 The answer to who needs a surge protector is anyone who owns electronics.
 For just a few dollars, this simple, plug-in device can protect home entertainment and computer equipment worth thousands of dollars.

 There are two main types of surge protectors generally available: gas discharge arrestor (GDA) or gas tube, and metal oxide varistor (MOV).